Liutprand of Cremona

 Liutprand, also Liudprand, Liuprand, Lioutio, Liucius, Liuzo, and Lioutsios (c.
 920 – 972), was a historian, diplomat, and the bishop of Cremona born in northern Italy, whose works are an important source for the politics of the 10th-century Byzantine court.

 Early life and career

 Liutprand was born into a prominent family from Pavia, of Lombard origins, around 920.
 In 931 he entered service as page to Hugh of Arles, who kept court at Pavia as King of Italy and who married the notorious and powerful Marozia of Rome.
 Liutprand was educated at the court and became a Deacon at the Cathedral of Pavia.
-After Hugh died in 947, leaving his son and co-ruler Lothair on the throne as King of Italy, Liutprand became confidential secretary to the actual ruler of Italy, Berengar II, marchese d'Ivrea, for whom he became chancellor.
+After Hugh died in 947, leaving his son and co-ruler Lothair II on the throne as King of Italy, Liutprand became confidential secretary and eventually chancellor to the de facto ruler of Italy, Berengar II, marchese d'Ivrea, who would ascend to the throne following Lothair II's death.